In this section

 Our interdisciplinary team includes various subspecialties with a wide variety of experience, allowing us to provide the best possible care for patients that is specific to their conditions and needs.
 Our providers are committed to improving treatment options and patient outcomes through research and innovation.

+Many of the specialists on the Fetal Concerns Center team have published research specific to fetal care and/or fetal surgery, and we are currently participating in a number of active research studies both locally, nationally, and internationally.
 The Fetal Concerns Center is also a member of the North American Fetal Therapy Network (NAFTNet), an association of fetal centers in North America with established expertise in fetal surgery and other forms of multidisciplinary care for complex disorders of the fetus.
+Our interdisciplinary team participates in several active NAFTNet research studies.

 Quality and outcomes